 Using the newly modified comparative negligence, your damages are simply reduced by the amount of fault you have contributed.
 For example, the driver was speeding and texting.
 You obeyed the rules of the road but failed to wear a helmet.
 The driver’s negligence obviously caused the accident, but your negligent choice not to wear a helmet contributed to the core of your brain injuries.
 Therefore, the jury decides that the driver is 80 percent at-fault for the collision, and you are 20 percent at fault for the rest.

 The court awards you $100,000.
 Then, they reduce your settlement by the 20 percent you contribute, or $20,000.
 You will receive $80,000 for your compensation.

-Because comparative fault will play a heavy role in this type of accident case, you need an attorney.
+You need an attorney because comparative fault will play a heavy role in this accident case.
 Insurance claims adjusters work hard to reduce settlements by looking for every possible avenue.
-They want to put you at-fault, they want to reduce the settlement, and they will try to allege you are mostly to blame for the accident.
+They want to put you at fault, they want to reduce the settlement, and they will try to allege you are mostly to blame for the accident.

 When you can prove that the severity of your injuries would not have changed even if you wore a helmet, it becomes easier to fight your case and push the insurance company into a fair settlement.

 You cannot predict other motorists, and no one wants to find themselves in a position where they must fight for compensation because they exercised their right not to wear a helmet.
 Before your next motorcycle ride, consider the consequences of not wearing a helmet, and remember that you will be pitted against the insurance company, which is ready to use its resources to reduce your compensation.
 Then reconsider wearing a helmet.